 Physical Distancing will be promoted via markings on the ground, physical barriers, and new training for cast members.
 For a current look at social distancing at Disney Springs, click here.

 Cleaning will also be done more frequently than it was prior to the temporary closures.
 Extra attention will be given to high-traffic areas, including public elevators and escalators, handrails, benches, tables, handles, restrooms and more.

 Disney was seen testing new contactless security screening systems at Disney Springs.
-We think this may be moved to all of the Disney Parks in Florida if the test is deemed successful.
-To learn more about this possible new park security measure, click here.
+It’s now being used only at Disney’s Animal Kingdom.
+To learn more about this new park security measure, click here.

 I am DVC, what has changed for me?